The Code tool within the Pantheon Dashboard on any environment allows you to interact with your site's code and review the commit log.

 The Dev environment provides one-click updates for your site's upstream.
 Updates will appear in the Code tool once they are committed to the upstream repository.

 The Test and Live environments do not have write access to code outside of the deployment process.

-Pantheon provides a default
+Pantheon provides default

-sites/default/files.
+wp-contents/uploads for WordPress sites.
 You can use this file to exclude directories from version control and backups.

 Learn how to use bots and indexing in a way that does not negatively impact performance.